ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-04-configure-additional-ip-to-instance/guide.en-asia.md

 ## Instructions

-The following sections contain configurations for the distributions we currently offer and the most commonly used distributions/operating systems.
+The following sections contain configurations for the distributions we currently offer, as well as the most commonly used distributions/operating systems.
 The first step is always to log in to your instance via SSH or a GUI login session (VNC for a Windows instance).
 The examples below presume you are logged in as a user with elevated permissions (Administrator/sudo).

 > [!primary]
 >